 Have You Changed The Direction Of Your Ceiling Fans Lately?

-As the summer is fast approaching and A/C units are being dusted down and serviced, there’s one more job you need to do, especially if you live in a home with ceiling fans – change the direction of your ceiling fan blades.
+As the summer is fast approaching and air conditioning units are being dusted down and serviced, there’s one more job you need to do, especially if you live in a home with ceiling fans – change the direction of your ceiling fan blades.
 Although it sounds a bizarre thing to have to do, there is method behind the madness.

 You may already know that ceiling fans can be used efficiently in the winter as well but as you need to increase the heat inside a room the blades need to be spinning clockwise.
 The reason?
 In this mode your ceiling fan creates an up-draft which draws the heat from the room and then distributes it evenly around.
 Used on a slow speed your ceiling fan will circulate the warm air well, thus reducing the need to really crank up your heating.